This post may contain affiliate links. If you click them I could receive a small commission at no extra cost to you.

 I was three days into my first trip to Tuscany when calamity struck.
 I was sick.

 Not just a sniffle here and there or a slight soreness to the throat, but a full-on “I’m so stopped up I can barely breathe, and I’ve lost my voice” kind of sick.
 Plus sneezing.
 Lots of sneezing.
-I was staying at the stunning Castello Banfi Il Borgo, surrounded by luxury and one of the most beautiful landscapes, but the most therapeutic and uplifting cures came in the form of a humble peasant dish called Ribollita soup.

 The bean, tomato, and kale-based soup topped with rustic toasted bread eased all my ailments, and for the space of a few hours, my sinuses opened, and my voice returned, giving me a few precious moments each day to actually enjoy my stay.